SirNoob97/DNS/README.md

 # DNS

-DNS server project for learning purpouses
+DNS server project for learning purposes.

 # How to install?